SamyShaawat/Toys-Shop/README.md

 #### Note that: npm install command install  all dependencies and npm start to run the files of backend and frontend

+# Technologies used in the project:
+1. React
+2. Nodejs
+3. Expressjs
+4. My SQL
+5. Sequelize